m-t-w/m-t-w/cloudinit.md

 ---
 layout: page
-title: "Provisioning with cloudinit and terraform"
+title: Provisioning with Cloudinit and Terraform
 permalink: /cloudinit/
 ---